cardano-scaling/hydra/docs/topologies/delegated-head/index.md

 ## Use Cases

 This deployment model has the undesirable property of requiring trust from clients to operators and custodianship of funds committed to the Head.
 In effect, it's a simple way to create a _Side-chain-a-la-carte_ with the _Operators_ being responsible for its safety and liveness.
+Such "alternative chains" can be easily created and deployed in an ad-hoc way without requiring the complexity associated with "classic" Side-chains.

 This deployment model could be interesting in scenarios where: